Angel0po/EDA_BON-AO/README.md

    The Weeknd tops out both the total playlists and charts count, and with him that appears in both top 5 of the two categories are
 Bad Bunny, Taylor Swift, and Peso Pluma.

-   It would seem that the occurrences of artists in playlists are more consistent than their occurrences in charts.
+   The occurrences of artists in playlists are more consistent than their occurrences in charts.
 Feid, who appeared in all of the top 5 chart counts across different platforms yet did not make the top 5 of the total char counts.

    Meanwhile, all of the top 5 artists in chart counts across different platforms were also the same artists in the top 5 among total chart counts.